-(1) Calibration from 2MASS: The 2MASS will provide directly the initial photometric calibration for J, H, and K_S .
 The 2MASS photometric system is globally consistent to within 1% (Nikolaev et al. 2000, AJ, 120, 3340).
 This approach will enable each detector image to be calibrated directly from the 2MASS stars that fall within the field of view.
 The experience with WFCAM indicates that this approach will result in a photometric calibration to better than 2% for VIRCAM.
 Note that the 2MASS-based calibration can rely on a relatively narrow dynamic range because the 2MASS is relatively shallow and the photometric errors relatively large near the completeness limit.
-For example, at $K_S \sim 15$ mag, the uncertainty is usually 0.15-0.2 mag.
+For example, at $K_S \sim 15 \, \text{mag}$, the uncertainty is usually 0.15-0.2 mag.
 At the same time, the larger VISTA telescope size leads to saturation of the brighter stars, so typically, the useful magnitude range is limited to 12-14 mag in all bands.